docs-plus/docs.plus/README.md

-# Docsplus
+# docs.plus

-Docs.plus is an open-source, real-time collaborative tool that enables communities to share and organize knowledge in a hierarchical manner.
-By leveraging the power of open-source technologies, Docs.plus makes it easy for communities to collaborate on documents and share knowledge in a structured, logical way.
+docs.plus is an open-source, real-time collaborative tool that enables communities to share and organize knowledge in a hierarchical manner.
+By leveraging the power of open-source technologies, docs.plus makes it easy for communities to collaborate on documents and share knowledge in a structured, logical way.

 # 🚀 Prerequisites & Installation